Sparse matrix linear models for structured high-throughput data: Discussion

 Our work demonstrates the feasibility of fitting matrix linear models with moderately large dimensions.
-It can be extended in several promising directions that will further broaden applicability of this class of models.
-First, we can extend fitting models with different loss ($f$) and penalty functions ($g$).
+It can be extended in several promising directions that will further broaden the applicability of this class of models.
+First, we can extend fitting models with different loss ($f$) and penalty ($g$) functions.
 For example, we can fit the elastic-net method \citep{zou2005regularization} by changing the penalty function, adding an L$_2$ penalty to the L$_1$ penalty.
 We can also make the solution less sensitive to outliers by using a robust loss function, such as Huber's loss function, instead of the squared error loss.
+Our current implementation allows users to specify which row and column effects (including intercepts) to regularize.
+If we incorporate the elastic-net method, a natural extension would be to also allow users to separately decide which penalty terms (if any) should be applied to each of the coefficients

 Another direction would be the development of confidence intervals and hypothesis tests in this setting to complement our estimation algorithms.
 There has been some recent promising work in this direction \citep{javanmard2014confidence,reid2016lasso} for L$_1$ penalized univariate regression models.
-Since the matrix linear model can be vectorized to a univariate linear model, those results may be expected to apply to the matrix case.
+Since the matrix linear model can be vectorized to a univariate linear model, these results may be expected to apply to the matrix case.